-Findings: The proposed facility will house up to 19 residents, with up to four of them being young children.
+The proposed facility will house up to 19 residents, with up to four of them being young children.
 One staff person will come to the Subject Property to provide counseling.
-The proposed 2-story building will have five on-site parking spaces.
+The proposed two-story building will have five on-site parking spaces.
 Additionally, as previously noted, the Subject Property could be developed with up to six single-dwelling residences.
 The 19 residents at the proposed facility is not substantially different than the total number of residents that would occupy six residences that are allowed to be built on the Subject Property.
 As identified under criterion A, the Zoning Code allows up to 22 residents for a Group Living Use on this 14,540 square foot Subject Property.

 Matthew Denton ("Denton"), an opponent of the proposal, argued that BDS Staff incorrectly calculated the potential number of residences that could be developed on the Subject Property.
 Denton, at the public hearing, described how the Portland Zoning Code would limit the number of residences to five (not six as represented by BDS Staff).
 BDS responded to Denton's hearing testimony with a written submission during the open-record period (Exhibit H.29).
-The Hearings Officer incorporates Exhibit H.29 as additional findings for this approval criterion.
-The Hearings Officer concurs with BDS Staff's analysis in Exhibit H.29.
-The Hearings Officer finds, based primarily upon the BDS Staff analysis in Exhibit H.29, that six single-dwelling residences are allowed on the Subject Property.
+The Hearings Officer incorporated Exhibit H.29 as additional findings for this approval criterion.
+The Hearings Officer concurred with BDS Staff's analysis in Exhibit H.29.
+The Hearings Officer found, based primarily upon the BDS Staff analysis in Exhibit H.29, that six single-dwelling residences are allowed on the Subject Property.
+City Council concurs with the Hearings Officer's analysis parking impacts will have negligible impact on the transportation system.
+(See findings under criterion D.2.)

 Nearby neighbors who oppose the proposal raised concerns about traffic impacts, specifically safety for pedestrians, bicyclists, children, and pets.
-PBOT reviewed Applicant's Transportation Impact Analysis (Exhibits A.5 and A.8.j.) and confirmed that the proposed facility's resulting traffic and parking impacts will have negligible impact on the transportation system.
-(See findings under criterion D.2.)
+PBOT reviewed Applicant's Transportation Impact Analysis (Exhibits A.5 and A.8.j.) and confirmed that the proposed facility's resulting traffic and